Adhyayan96/Basics-of-JAVA/README.md

 10. Function & methods
 11. Patterns Printing

-# This repository is ongoing.
+# This repository is completed.